rozie/RSS_feed_notify_to_blabler/README.md

 Descrition
 ---------
-Simple Python script using WWW mechanize to post notification about new blog posts to blabler.pl service.
+Simple Python script using MechanicalSoup to post notification about new blog posts to blabler.pl service.
 Posts one notification at the time, uses plain text file to keep information about already posted entries.
 Tested only with WordPress RSS feed.

-Service blabler.pl does not provide API and it's not actively developed, so decided to use WWW mechanize and skip configuration file.
+Service blabler.pl does not provide API and it's not actively developed, so decided to use MechanicalSoup and skip configuration file.

 Requirements
 ---------
-- Pytnon 2.7
+- Pytnon 3.x (tested with Python 3.5)
 - modules listed in requirements.txt